joshlafronz32/Projects/README.md

 - The Two Sides of Nick Anderson: Unpacking the career trajectory of Magic forward Nick Anderson.
 - Trouble in Boca Raton: The struggles of Final-Four surprise Florida Atlantic in their sequel season.
 - Updating the 40-20 Rule: Taking an extended look at the profiles of NBA champions through the lens of Coach Phil Jackson's 40-20 Rule.
+- Waiting On Scoot: A deep dive into the improvement, shortcomings and reasons to believe in young guard Scoot Henderson.
 - Without A Hitch: Profiling several NBA players who underwent serious changes in their shooting mechanics.